 - Description of your management team, including the experience of key team members and their previous successes.

-- How you plan to market the product or service through different sales channels.
+- How do you plan to market the product or service through different sales channels?

 - Analysis of your company’s strengths, weaknesses, opportunities, and threats, which will show that you’re realistic and have considered opportunities and challenges.

 - Develop an income statement so you can understand your present and future needs.

 - Revenue projections through the management and operational plans.

 - Summary/conclusion that wraps everything together ((this also might be an executive summary at the start of the plan).